Research and development of carbonization processes and biochar application

 Characterization and testing of input materials

-• Testing the suitability of feedstocks for carbonisate production on our own thermochemical conversion plants, in particular pyrolysis reactors
+• Testing and assessment of the suitability of feedstocks for carbonisate production on our own thermochemical conversion plants, in particular pyrolysis reactors

 • Database with over 70 tested feedstocks